apache/mesos/docs/configuration.md

       Enable docker containerizer to kill orphaned containers.
       You should consider setting this to false when you launch multiple slaves in the same OS, to avoid one of the DockerContainerizer removing docker tasks launched by other slaves.
-However you should also make sure you enable checkpoint for the slave so the same slave id can be reused, otherwise docker tasks on slave restart will not be cleaned up.
       (default: true)
     </td>
   </tr>